Security: What I Actually Do

 TLS and nginx

 - Protocols: TLS 1.2 and 1.3 only; no TLS 1.0/1.1.
-Set in the main nginx.conf on both nodes.
+Set in the main

-- Ciphers: Modern suite (ECDHE, AES-GCM, CHACHA20-POLY1305).
+nginx.conf. - Ciphers: Modern suite (ECDHE, AES-GCM, CHACHA20-POLY1305).
 No legacy ciphers.

 - Headers: HSTS, X-Content-Type-Options, X-Frame-Options, Content-Security-Policy where it makes sense.
 Same pattern for all public server blocks.